Who is a Maimonides Scholar?

 - Include a brief description of how you hope to grow as a Maimonides Scholar, a short bio, and a parent/guardian’s contact information.

-We’ll also ask for a headshot, a copy of your transcript, and one letter of recommendation.
+We’ll also ask for a headshot, a copy of your transcript, and two letters of recommendation.

 What is the application review process?